-- 1. Clean the telephone receiver thoroughly. - 3.
-Place the magnets just below the telephone receiver.
+- 1. Clean the telephone receiver thoroughly. - Hold the telephone vertically, in a position similar to when making a telephone call. - Place the magnets just below the telephone receiver.
 Make sure not to cover the microphone openings.
 If necessary, move the magnet to another position to improve ease of use and comfort while speaking. - 4.
 If you are not satisfied with the strength of AutoPhone, you can reposition the AutoPhone magnet or add additional AutoPhone magnets.

-Scan a QR code with your smart phone and watch a instruction video.
 Only use a recommended cleaning agent to clean the telephone prior to placing the magnet on the phone.